gvsam7/gvsam7.github.io/_pages/about.md

 To support these efforts, I curate high-quality datasets for various computer vision tasks across diverse environments.

-During my research internship at Satellite Applications Catapult (under the supervision of [Dr Cristian Rossi](https://ieeexplore.ieee.org/author/37590354100)), I applied physics aware AI and Remote Sensing data to detect and classify cement plants in China by exploiting physical properties such as plant surrounding temperature and soil moisture. <!-- This project contributes to the [SDG 9: Industry, Innovation and Infrastructure](https://sdgs.un.org/goals/goal9). -->
+During my research internship at Satellite Applications Catapult (supervised by [Dr Cristian Rossi](https://ieeexplore.ieee.org/author/37590354100)), I applied physics-aware AI and remote sensing data to detect and classify cement plants in China by leveraging physical properties such as ambient temperature and soil moisture. <!-- This project contributes to the [SDG 9: Industry, Innovation and Infrastructure](https://sdgs.un.org/goals/goal9). -->

-Prior my PhD, I worked as a Control and Automation Design Engineer for the oil and gas industry, where I was exposed to the full software and hardware life cycle, systems sensing and control, communications, functional safety, project planning and management.
+Prior my PhD, I worked as a Control and Automation Design Engineer in the oil and gas industry, gaining experience across the full software and hardware development lifecycle — including systems sensing and control, communication protocols, functional safety, and project planning.

-I am always up for new collaborations, drop me an email if you want to chat!
+I am always open to new collaborations — feel free to get in touch if you would like to chat!

 ## Recent News